CodeIgniter-Chinese/codeigniter4-user-guide/source/libraries/time.rst

 ====================

 Since the Time class extends DateTime, you get all of the output methods that provides, including the format() method.
-However, the DateTime methods do not provide a localize result.
+However, the DateTime methods do not provide a localized result.
 The Time class does provide a number of helper methods to display localized versions of the value, though.

 toLocalizedString()